mweidner037/list-positions/README.md

 Each Position depends on some metadata, which is stored separately.
 (In contrast, a LexPosition embeds all of its metadata - this is why LexPositions have a variable length.)
 To use the same Positions with different instances of the List class (possibly on different devices), you must first transfer this metadata between the Lists.

-Specifically, a Lists [bunches](#bunches) form a tree.
+Specifically, a List's [bunches](#bunches) form a tree.
 Each bunch, except for the special root with bunchID `"ROOT"`, has a `BunchMeta` that describes its location in the tree:

 ```ts
 type BunchMeta = {